Smallsan/random_nanoka/README.md

 # random_nanoka
-## The worst random number generator in the world, nanodesu.
+## The worst most controversial random number generator in the world, nanodesu.

 ## How does it work?
 ### There's a vec of anime characters who say nanoka a lot.